ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 1) The service can be instrumented with OpenTelemetry (either through runtime zero-configuration instrumentation, or through explicit instrumentation).
 This essentially rules out use of this method for most "third-party" applications and services.

 2) Your OTel pipelines are robust enough to forgo file-based logging.
 Traditional logging relied on services writing to files, and agents tailing those log files.
-File-based logging inherently introduces a semi-reliable, FIFO, disk-based queue between services and the collector.
+File-based logging inherently adds a semi-reliable, FIFO, disk-based queue between services and the collector.
 If there is a downstream failure in the telemetry pipeline (e.g., a failure in the Collector or downstream of the Collector), the file will serve as a temporary, reasonably robust buffer mechanism.

 That said, there are inherent advantages to using a network-based logging protocol where possible: namely:
 1) not having to deal with file rotation
 2) less io overhead (no file operations)
 3) the Collector need not be local to the node running the applications (though you would typically want a Collector per node for other reasons)

-Additionally, using an OTel supported method for logs offers the following benefits:
+Additionally, exporting logs from a service using the OTel SDK offers the following benefits:
 1) logs are automatically formatted with OTel Semantic Conventions
 2) key/values applied to log statements are automatically emitted as attributes
 3) traceid and spanid are automatically added
 4) contextual metadata (e.g., node name) are automatically emitted as attributes